Chapter 17. Annotations

 Annotations are a form of critical paratext.
 Their purpose, length, and type will depend on the scholarly objectives and intended readership of your anthology and as well as the particular aims of your edition.
 In general, however, annotations serve the following purposes:

-They offer information necessary for the intended reader to understand the text.
-For example, a student reader needs translations of non-English passages and explanatory glosses.
+Glosses and commentary annotations offer information necessary for the intended reader to understand the text.
+For example, a student reader needs explanatory glosses of difficult words and translations of non-English passages.
 An anthology aimed at scholars will not need to provide such glosses.

-They work in tandem with the collations to offer more information about textual variants and cruces.
+Textual annotations work in tandem with the collation to offer more information about textual variants and cruces.
 They offer justifications for the editor’s emendations.

 Collaborative Annotation